PanicStation.org

 Short answer

-Treat this as two separate things: property collection and possible questioning.
-Before you go, get clarity on whether any interview is planned and, if questioning starts, ask for a solicitor first (in England & Wales, free legal advice is available at the station if you’re questioned).
+Treat this as two separate issues: collecting property and possible questioning.
+Before you go, ask whether any interview, statement, or questions about an offence are planned; if questioning starts, ask for legal advice before answering.

 Do not do these things

-• Don’t “pop in quickly” without first asking whether you’re expected to be interviewed (including “under caution”) or give a statement.
+• Don’t “pop in quickly” without first asking whether you are expected to be interviewed, questioned, or asked to give a statement.

-• Don’t try to “clear it up” by chatting informally at the front desk or on the phone about events, messages, or other people.
+• Don’t try to “clear it up” by chatting informally at the front desk or on the phone about events, messages, other people, or why the property was taken.

-• Don’t sign anything you don’t understand (especially anything that looks like a statement, interview record, or consent form).
+• Don’t sign anything you do not understand, especially anything that looks like a statement, interview record, consent form, disclaimer, or property release form.

 What to do now